 The Blueprint Student Organization Training

-The Center for Student Engagement (CSE), in conjunction with the Center for Social Justice, Teaching and Research (CSJ) and Campus Ministry, conducts The Blueprint Student Organization Training at the beginning of each semester.
-Below are specific resources, including presentation and printed materials, that are provided through the training.
+The Center for Student Engagement (CSE), in conjunction with the Center for Social Justice, Teaching and Research (CSJ), Campus Ministry, and the Student Centers conducts The Blueprint Student Organization Training at the beginning of each semester.
+The training and the manual include leadership transition information, forms and documents utilized to access organizational funding, and much more.
+Click here to view the CSE Blueprint Manual.

-The Office of Campus Activity Facilities provides reservations and equipment for several facilities on campus.
+Georgetown Event Managment Services provides reservations and equipment for several facilities on campus.
 Submit requests for space and equipment early to ensure that you secure the venue of your choice.
-Consult the OCAF website to check availability, policies, and to submit reservation requests for meetings and events.
+Consult the GEMS website to check availability, policies, and to submit reservation requests for meetings and events.

 OCAF Spaces include, but are not limited to: